 - Location: Idaho

 All your friends are doing it.
 Not because it's the cool thing to do, but because it's the legal thing to do.
-The state requires anyone younger than 17 to partake of (and pass) an approved driver-training program if he/she wishes to obtain the very coveted Idaho driver's license.
+The state requires anyone younger than 17 to complete an approved driver-training program if he/she wishes to obtain the very coveted Idaho driver's license.

 You may be sighing now, frowning at the fact that you have to sign up for yet one more class in your already jam-packed schedule of required courses.
 But once you get your hands on that shiny little card, you'll see it was all worth it.